 14. Pulau Ubin's Puaka Hill

-Pulau Ubin's Puaka trail is a short hike to the Puaka Hill, overlooking the Ubin Quarry and the west side of Pulau Ubin.
+Pulau Ubin's Puaka trail is a short hike to Puaka Hill, overlooking the Ubin Quarry and the west side of Pulau Ubin.
 The hike provides a perfect getaway from the busy urban life, as it is set in a quiet, beautiful island covered in dense forests, untouched by urbanization and commercialization.
-The narrow trail leads to a forest and there are wild ferns along the entire length of the trail.
-Serving as viewpoints there are 4 stations along the trail, each offering a unique view of the quarry and the area.
+The narrow trail leads to a forest with wild ferns along the entire length of the trail.
+Serving as viewpoints, there are four stations along the trail, each offering a unique view of the quarry and the area.

 Difficulty Level: Moderate to Difficult Time Required: 40 minutes Altitude: 74 metres high

-A perfect blend of cocktail for historical and recreational experience, Fort Canning Park is an iconic hilltop landmark said to have witnessed Singapore's history to where it stands today.
+A perfect blend of cocktails for a historical and recreational experience, Fort Canning Park is an iconic hilltop landmark said to have witnessed Singapore's history to where it stands today.
 One of the most sought-after venues for concerts and musical evenings for tourists, it is situated in the southeast portion of the Island.
-The place has an interesting wartime history with an underground bunker known as 'The Battle Box' and 'Sally Port' as major attractions.
-The place is always lined up with various recreational activities including historical, educational and cultural events covering all age groups.
-It is also known to have 'Spice Garden', made with the sole purpose of Singapore's agricultural development with spices like clove and nutmeg and is a popular trail for hiking in Singapore.
+The place has an interesting wartime history, with an underground bunker known as 'The Battle Box' and 'Sally Port' as major attractions.
+The place has various recreational activities, including historical, educational, and cultural events covering all age groups.
+It is also known as the 'Spice Garden,' made with the sole purpose of Singapore's agricultural development with spices like clove and nutmeg, and is a popular trail for hiking in Singapore.

 Difficulty Level: Easy Altitude: 48 meters Park Lighting Hours: 7:00 PM - 7:00 AM

-A natural area where six interdependent ecosystems are known to meet and mix, Chek Jawa is among the rare places with a natural rocky shore in Singapore and is situated on the Pulau Ubin island between Singapore and Malaysia.
-The recent development in the area enables the visitors to get close to the biodiversity including botanical and marine life with the pleasant boardwalk along the coast into the Mangrove area, including a viewing tower meant for observing birdlife and Canopies.
-The place is known to have abundant natural creatures, rare plants, and migratory birds, the reason why it proves to be irresistible to any photographer and nature lover, and a much-visited hiking trail in Singapore.
+A natural area where six interdependent ecosystems are known to meet and mix, Chek Jawa is among the rare places with a natural rocky shore in Singapore.
+It is situated on the Pulau Ubin island between Singapore and Malaysia.
+The recent development in the area enables the visitors to get close to the biodiversity, including botanical and marine life, with the pleasant boardwalk along the coast into the Mangrove area, including a viewing tower meant for observing birdlife and Canopies.
+The place is known to have abundant natural creatures, rare plants, and migratory birds, so it proves to be irresistible to any photographer and nature lover, and a much-visited hiking trail in Singapore.

 Difficulty Level: Moderate Time Required: 2-3 Hours

-Located on Sentosa Island, this 'Cement Hill' commands over wartime relic 'Serapong Fort' built by the British army in the late 19th Century serves as one of the best hiking trails in Singapore.
-This colossal fort, despite being an ancient historic building, has remains of two gun batteries constructed in the early 1800s including the mysterious tunnels and an underground room which the place is still known to have definitely makes it worth the tour.
-This place serves as a treat for both, history and nature lovers.
+Located on Sentosa Island, this 'Cement Hill' commands over the wartime relic 'Serapong Fort' built by the British army in the late 19th Century, serves as one of the best hiking trails in Singapore.
+This colossal fort, despite being an ancient historic building, has remains of two gun batteries constructed in the early 1800s, including the mysterious tunnels and an underground room, which the place is still known to have, definitely makes it worth the tour.
+This place serves as a treat for history and nature lovers.

 Difficulty level: Easy Time Required: Less than 1 hour Altitude: 85 meters

 Lining the western region of Singapore, Bukit Batok Hill is a constant on the to-do list of hikers and adventure junkies.
-With lush greenery and refreshing trekking trails, it is the 3rd highest hill with some parts of it completely lost to vegetation.
-Vines and trees form natural tunnels throughout the trail which offers sights of various reptiles and small animals, monitor lizards, white-crested laughing thrushes, and monkeys.
-Suitable for beginners, the trek trail that Bukit Batok hill offers is of 36 hectares that goes through jungles and connects to a forest which is a haven for hikers and bird watchers.
+With lush greenery and refreshing trekking trails, it is the 3rd highest hill, with some parts of it completely lost to vegetation.
+Vines and trees form natural tunnels throughout the trail, offering sights of various reptiles and small animals, monitor lizards, white-crested laughing thrushes, and monkeys.
+Suitable for beginners, the trek trail that Bukit Batok Hill offers is 36 hectares that goes through jungles and connects to a forest, which is a haven for hikers and bird watchers.

 Difficulty Level: Easy to Moderate Altitude: 120 metres

 The Green Corridor is a newly found hiking trail in Singapore, which was formerly a railway track and now serves as a connection between Bukit Timah and Kranji Wetlands parks.
 Replete with lush grasslands, calming streams, marshy areas, and a lot of buses and lovely flowers, this uninterrupted stretch of greenery runs the entire length of Singapore and is so ecologically and culturally significant that it piques the interest of nature lovers and history buffs alike.
-The terrain is muddy, rugged, and rocky, but the tranquillity it offers is incredible even with all the schools and office buildings nearby.
+The terrain is muddy, rugged, and rocky, but its tranquillity is incredible, even with all the schools and office buildings nearby.

 Difficulty Level: Easy Time Required: 2-4 hours Distance: 24 km

-The wondrous trail from Upper Peirce Reservoir to the Lower Peirce Reservoir is a 900 meters Broadwalk winding into a forest and offering some excellent views of the tall green trees.
-This hiking trail in Singapore runs along the water's edge and one can spot the remnants of rubber trees and oil palms as they walk along.
-One may encounter a lot of small animals such as monitor lizards, squirrels, White-bellied fish eagles or long-tailed macaques along the trail.
+The wondrous trail from Upper Peirce Reservoir to the Lower Peirce Reservoir is a 900-meter Broadwalk winding into a forest and offering some excellent views of the tall green trees.
+This hiking trail in Singapore runs along the water's edge, and one can spot the remnants of rubber trees and oil palms as one walks along.
+Along the trail, one may encounter many small animals, such as monitor lizards, squirrels, White-bellied fish eagles, or long-tailed macaques.

 Difficulty Level: Easy Time Required: 1 hour Distance: 900 metres